ervanux/stocknews/Packages/StockNews/README.md

 # StockNews

-A description of this package.
+## Description
+- Reactive programing with Combine
+- Modularization with SPM
+- Design pattern is MVVM + Coordinator
+- Uses UIKit in View layer
+- Uses repository pattern for data layer

+Developed with Xcode v13.2.1 and test on iOS 15.2 simulator

 ## TODO
-- Move Datasource out
-- Section headers

-- Replace custom observer flows
-- Error handling
+- Better error handling
-- Enable repository
+- Show a hud for long running calls
-- Make retry process more reactie
+- Make retry process more reactive
+- Need a paging for last section
+- Gather all constants
+- Handle date on cell
+- Handle all todos in code

+## Extra
+- Pull to Refresh
-- implement a prefetch logic
+- Implement a prefetch logic
+- Unittest
+- Move translation to localizable
 - Abstractions for testability
-- Unittest
+- Caching for images
-- Pull to Refresh
-- Handle date on cell
-- check memory leaks